zzstoatzz/birdo/README.md

 `c1, c2, c3 = df.columns`

 where the datafile had 3 columns.
-When hashing/extracting data from the `df`, use these variables as an alias for the clunky column names on the actual datafile (e.g. 'Production (tonnes)')
+When hashing/extracting data from the `df`, use these variables as an alias for the clunky column names on the actual datafile (e.g. 'Production (tonnes)').

 #### TASKS
 #### Task 1: Extract and Plot
 Show the time evolution of pineapple **production** in Ghana across the timescale of years provided.
+For readability, you can label the y-axis in thousands of tonnes rather than tonnes (700,000 to 70k).
 Title & label axes appropriately and include a legend.

 #### Task 2: Manipulate Extracted Data
 Use `plt.bar()`, which works basically the same way as `plt.plot()` to create a bar chart showing the annual pineapple yield, i.e. the **Production** per **Area Harvested** across the timescale.
 Title, label and add a legend to your plot as before.